sriramcu/segregate_by_date/README.md

 Recursively segregate files inside a directory by month and year.
 This program extracts the actual recording date (instead of date modified in properties) of pictures and videos captured by a camera and moves them into directories according to month and year, while preserving the directory structure, which would consist of empty directories to remind the user of the original file classification.

 **Note to the user: As of now, there is no undo feature to put files back in their original folders.
-It is strongly advised to first make a copy elsewhere for backup**
+It is strongly advised to first make a copy elsewhere for backup.**

 ## Prerequisites
 The following modules need to be installed, by calling the